bsdpot/pot-book/docs/Images.md

 The `export` command will create an image *if and only if* one snapshot is available.
 A flag `-A` has been added to automatically fix the number of available snapshots:

-* if zero snapshoto are available, `-A` will automatically creates one, invoking `pot snapshot`
+* if zero snapshots are available, `-A` will automatically creates one, invoking `pot snapshot`
 * if two or more snapshots are available, `-A` will automatically invoke `pot purge-snapshots` to keep only the last snapshot available

 The command `pot purge-snapshots` deletes all snapshots, except the last one.